Instrumental/instrumentald/README.md

 ### Capistrano Integration

-Add `require "instrumental_tools/capistrano"` to your capistrano configuration and `instrument_server` will be restarted after your deploy is finished.
+Add `require "instrumental_tools/capistrano"` to your capistrano configuration and `instrumentald` will be restarted after your deploy is finished.
 Additionally, you will need to add a new variable to your capistrano file.